goodplay/goodplay/docs/source/user/install.rst

    test environment you manage on your own, you can skip Docker installation and continue with the next section.

-As goodplay makes use of user-defined networks and Docker's embedded DNS server to allow hosts to resolve each other, it requires at least Docker version ``1.10.0``.
+As goodplay uses `Docker Compose`_ which enables you to use some great Docker features like user-defined networks or embedded DNS server, we recommend to run at least Docker version ``1.10.0``.
 There are a lot of options when it comes to setting up a Docker host.

 When running a Linux distribution with a recent kernel version, ``docker`` is most likely supported natively.
 In this case the `installation process`_ will finish in a minute.

-When running on Mac OS X, ``docker`` is not natively supported.
+When running on Mac OS X, ``docker`` is not natively supported (yet).
 Fortunately there is ``docker-machine`` available which lets you create Docker hosts as virtual machine on your computer, on cloud providers, or inside your own data center.